AdobeDocs/analytics-platform.en/help/troubleshooting/vrs-dataview-sandbox-adc.md

 * May be used to control access to and curate different kinds of data for different users in CJA.
 * Provides powerful non-destructive options for transforming and enhancing data coming into CJA through a CJA connection.
 * Is based on the report-time processing capabilities of CJA.
+* Allows users to create a custom definition for "session."
 * Is applied at report runtime.
 This is _after_ the Source Connector (Adobe Analytics or other) has written data to a dataset in the AEP data lake, and _after_ the data has been ingested into CJA via a CJA connection.
+* Allows for an unlimited number of variables.
+* Allows for custom naming of Event, Session & Person containers.
+* Supports custom calendar options.

 A data views does not: